 While it's easy to get caught up in the aesthetics, there are a few practicalities to consider before calling a contractor and tearing out your bathroom floor.
 Pause and work through the logistics.
 "The biggest challenges are making sure the leveling of both materials is spot-on while addressing the different types of underlayments," says Britt.

 It's also vital to make sure the tiles cover wet zones, like under basins or near the shower, while the floorboards mark typically dry areas, like the doorway. "[Make sure to check] the waterproofing membrane and that there is still room for expansion and contraction," she recommends.

-Rocket, a Nordic-inspired coffee bar in Bangkok, makes the most of an open-plan kitchen by gradually phasing out the tiles into hardwood floor.
+Rocket, a Nordic-inspired coffee bar in Bangkok, makes the most of an open-plan kitchen by gradually phasing out the tiles into the hardwood floors.
 The stunning end result maximizes the tiny space.

 Not sure which tiles to choose?
-Yes, there are endless color options of stone, ceramic, and concrete tiles, but there's a method to selecting the right style for your space.
+Yes, there are endless color options of stone, ceramic, and concrete tiles, but there's a method for selecting the right style for your space.
 Firstly, consider the broader color palette of the room.
-This incredible converted silk factory in Spello, Italy, boasts minimal décor, so a smattering of hexagonal tiles in different shades of gray adds depth to the room.
+This incredible converted tobacco-drying plant in Spello, Italy, boasts minimal décor, so a smattering of hexagonal tiles in different shades of gray adds depth to the room.

 Not ready to renovate your floors?
 This gorgeous bathroom dabbles in the trend by gradually fazing out the hexagonal tiles towards the ceiling to make a honeycomb-like pattern.
 The best bit?
 You don't need to worry about matching the tiles with bespoke wooden panels so it takes a fraction of the time and effort.